bogovich/honey-ecommerce/README.md

 - Material UI for component styling.
 - Font Awesome icons.
 - Product Filtering: Allows users to filter products based on price, category, honey type, and packaging type.
+- Route-based lazy loading with Suspense for components which are not needed when first loading the site

 ## Pages